 The Dorothy Williams Potter Scholarship supports M.A. and Ph.D. students who serve as graduate assistants at the MTSU Center for Historic Preservation at Middle Tennessee State University.
 The scholarship was established in honor of Mrs. Dorothy Williams Potter, Honorary State President of the Tennessee Society Colonial Dames, for her service to the Society in state and national offices.
 The first scholarship award was granted in 1995 and grants have been awarded annually thereafter.
 For news about the 2021-2022 scholarship recipients, see this update.

-Donors may also contribute to the scholarship online.
+Donors may also go directly to the online giving page.